 Gently crush the cardamom pods with the back of a spoon and carefully remove the seeds.
 Break up the cinnamon.
 Toast the cardamom, cumin, coriander, cumin, and cloves in a heavy-bottomed frying pan for a couple of minutes to release the essential oils.
 Allow to cool and grind spices and bay leaves in spice mill or with mortar and pestle.

-Place the roasted chillies, garlic and aromatics with the spices, coriander, peanut butter, and salt into a food processor and blend at high speed to make a smooth paste.
+Place the roasted chillies, garlic and aromatics with the spices, coriander, peanut butter, and shrimp paste into a food processor and blend at high speed to make a smooth paste.
 Transfer to a plastic container and store in refrigerator.
 You can portion up and freeze for up to three months.